Introduction

 Here are the two primary options:

-Work with a dedicated HR and payroll solution in the Philippines
+Work with a local payroll service for the Philippines

 This can create problems.
 By running two payroll systems simultaneously, the process can become disjointed and time-consuming.